 This is used to specify that the foreign-data wrapper should no longer have a validator function.

 Change options for the foreign-data wrapper.
 ADD, SET, and DROP specify the action to be performed.
 ADD is assumed if no operation is explicitly specified.
-Option names must be unique; names and values are also validated using the foreign data wrapper's validator function, if any.
+Option names must be unique; names and values are also validated using the foreign data wrapper library.

 Change a foreign-data wrapper dbi, add option foo, drop bar: